natebarksdale/natebarksdale.github.io/src/content/blog/2025-03-26-limerickipedia.md

 slug: limerickipedia
 featured: False
 draft: False
-description: Imagine an encyclopedia built only from limericks, each linking to more!
+description: I built this — an online encyclopedia where every entry is a limerick.
+And it's all generated on the fly by LLMs, of course.
 emoji: 🤪
 tags:
   - ✍️ Poetry